Just like everyone, I'm like you but different. Here's part of my story:

 Moral of the story: What you are really looking for in life might present itself in a garb that you do not recognize but be sure to try it on!
 It may be one of life’s greatest gifts.

-What drew my attention and made exceptional all those individuals who were receptively studying Austrian economics was thinking, critical thinking.
+What drew my attention and what made exceptional all those individuals who were receptively studying Austrian economics was thinking, critical thinking.
 Thinking leads to understanding and understanding leads to knowledge and wisdom.
 This application of logic to the philosophical science of economics is one of the chief features of classical liberalism.
 It turns out that these were my formative years; I finished my Masters in economics and carried my enthusiasm for classical liberalism with me from then on.
 In other words, I had found my passion.
 I knew that wherever my career took me I would ultimately find a way to intimately integrate Austrian economics.

 Another similar experience also happened to me in 1977 when I arrived at Penn State.
 In brief, there I encountered and investigated the Baha’i Faith and in it I found purpose and passion.
 From that time on my world view was closely aligned with its all-encompassing perspective and revolutionizing guidance.
 The reason I mention this is because it was the blending of my interest in economics and religion that kept me in pursuit of a greater understanding of each.
 Never did I doubt the harmony of science and religion and so it was in that context that I read and studied the works of the great Austrian economists.

 My Personal Mission Statement – 2004